 Canon 5D Mark III versus Canon 80D

-The Canon EOS 5D Mark III and the Canon EOS 80D are two enthusiast cameras that were announced, respectively, in March 2012 and February 2016.
+The Canon EOS 5D Mark III and the Canon EOS 80D are two digital cameras that were announced, respectively, in March 2012 and February 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (5D Mark III) and an APS-C sensor.
 The 5D Mark III has a resolution of 22.1 megapixel, whereas the 80D provides 24 MP.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the 5D Mark III) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (80D).
 You can find a comprehensive overview of suitable optics in the Canon EF Lens Catalog.